Skip to main content

 Need More State Public Assistance Information?
 An Attorney Can Help

-Making ends meet can be extremely difficult for single parents, so it's good to know that there are public services available for those in need.
-And depending on your situation, you may need some help navigating the law.
+Making ends meet is difficult for single parents, so it's good to know that public services are available for those in need.
+Depending on your situation, you may need some help navigating the law.
 Some attorneys and legal clinics operate on a sliding scale or provide pro bono (free) legal services.
-Find out more by speaking with a child support attorney near you.

 Was this helpful?